yaron2/acs-aks-migration/README.md

 1) Migrate resources from old cluster to new cluster
 2) Go to your DNS registar and point your DNS addresses to the corresponding IP addresses in the new cluster
 3) Use ```kubectl drain $NODENAME``` on the nodes of your old cluster to allow for a graceful termination of pods on a node and then marking it as unschedulable

-### VNET support

-AKS doesn't currently support a custom VNET deployment.
-AKS will create one VNET for the agnets with a 10.0.0.0/8 address range, and one subnet with a 10.240.0.0/16 range.

-If you need to peer your vnet with other vnets or establish a S2S VPN, you need to take this default range into consideration as network overlap may occur.

 ### Network policies and plugins